khaiowo/Thalindor/Notable Organizations and Clans in Elyndros 1e73e8a5a27e808386d1d4fffcbbee78.md

 - **Type**: Lorekeepers / Knowledge Keepers
 - **Race**: Humans, Aetherials, and other scholars
 - **Leader**: Archivist Enmara the Enlightened
 - **Overview**: The **Hollowlight Archive** is a vast and ancient institution dedicated to the collection, preservation, and dissemination of knowledge.
 The Archive's members, known as **Archivists**, scour the world for lost lore, rare books, and forgotten secrets.
-They believe that **knowledge** is the greatest weapon in Elyndros and that those who control knowledge control the fate of the world.
+They believe that **knowledge** is the greatest weapon in Thalindor and that those who control knowledge control the fate of the world.
 - **Key Beliefs**: The Hollowlight Archive believes that **ignorance** is the root of most suffering and that by uncovering the truths of the world, they can bring about a better future.
 They are neutral in political conflicts, focusing only on the pursuit of wisdom.
 - **Notable Traditions**:
     - **The Seeker’s Path**: An initiation process where a candidate must embark on a dangerous journey to find and recover a lost piece of knowledge, proving their dedication to the pursuit of truth.